Tilde ransomware removal instructions

 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Malwarebytes.

-Suspicious and/or irrelevant emails should not be opened, especially any attachments (or links) present in them - as that can lead to a high-risk infection.
-Only official and verified download channels should be used.
-It is also recommended to alway activate and update products with tool/functions, provided by legitimate developers.
-Illegal activation ("cracking") tools and third party updaters are advised against use, since they are commonly used to proliferate malware.
-Due to dubious/malicious content and sites promoted by intrusive adverts, it is important to exercise caution when browsing.
-To ensure device and user safety, it is crucial to have a reputable anti-virus/anti-spyware suite installed and kept up-to-date.
-Furthermore, this software is to be used for regular system scans and removal of detected threats/issues.
+Do not open suspicious or irrelevant emails, especially those with any attachments or links present within them, as this can lead to high-risk infection.
+Use only official and verified download channels.
+Activate and update products with tool/functions provided by legitimate developers.
+Illegal activation ("cracking") tools and third party updaters should be avoided, since they are commonly used to proliferate malware.
+Due to dubious/malicious content and sites promoted by intrusive ads, it is important to exercise caution when browsing.
+To ensure device and user safety, have a reputable anti-virus/anti-spyware suite installed and kept up to date.
+Furthermore, this software should be used for regular system scans and removal of detected threats/issues.
 If your computer is already infected with Tilde, we recommend running a scan with Malwarebytes for Windows to automatically eliminate this ransomware.

-Text presented in Tilde ransomware's text file ("Read~ME.txt"):
+Text presented in Tilde ransomware text file ("Read~ME.txt"):